chittivijay2003/travel-assistant-hackthan/README.md

 # Itinerary Node
 "Suggest a 5-day itinerary in Switzerland"

-# Smart Update (after itinerary shown)
-"I also prefer vegetarian food"  # Auto-regenerates with veggie options
+# Confirm itinerary and move to travel plan
+"yes, I want this plan"
+"proceed with this itinerary"

 # Travel Plan Node
 "Plan a trip to Tokyo"